solita/solita.github.com/_posts/2020-12-15-why-developer-should-know-owasp.md

 Of course, you don't have to have all the knowledge by yourself.
 The main point is to recognize that there might be some spots in your software where the information security issues should be thought more carefully.
 You can collect information by yourself, ask teammates or an information security specialist.
 The implementations concerning high-risk spots should at least be reviewed by someone with more experience on security issues.
 Developing your competence in information security helps to notice the possible pitfalls.

 Test automation can also be utilized here.
 There are several commercial and open-source vulnerability scanning tools available.
-These tools can be integrated to the CI/CD pipeline and with the help of those, you can actively monitor the information security level of your software.
+These tools can be integrated into the CI/CD pipeline and with the help of those, you can actively monitor the information security level of your software.
 The vulnerability scanners point out the places where some hardening is needed.
 Also, the tools can be used to list outdated and vulnerable third-party libraries used in the project, so they can be updated to more secure versions if available.

 # Tighten your foil hats

-Being a information security oriented developer requires a suspicious mind.
-Never trust anyone is a good advice for a software developer.
+Being an information security oriented developer requires a suspicious mind.
+Never trust anyone is good advice for a software developer.
 Always assume that the user might have something bad in mind.
-Don't trust any data coming directly from user.
+Don't trust any data coming directly from a user.

 ![Onions have layers](/img/why-owasp/layers.jpg)